Brockhaus Enzyklopädie: History

 Upon Löbel's death in 1799, Franke sold the rights to publication to Friedrich Arnold Brockhaus (1772–1823).
 The deal was made at the Leipzig Book Fair on 25 October 1808 for the price of 1,800 thalers.

+In 1984, F.A.
+Brockhaus merged with the Bibliographisches Institut (Mannheim) (BIM).
+After the merger, it was decided that former BIM serial reference works such as Meyers Konversations-Lexikon would henceforth be marketed under the name of Brockhaus.

 Full print editions

 Thirteen editions were issued during the 19th century.
 The articles, often very brief, were considered excellent and trustworthy, especially on German subjects, gave references to the best books, and included biographies of living men.